sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 You might recall the `[Gatherdir]` plugin from when you manually added the individual plugins used by the `[@Basic]` bundle to the `dist.ini` file.
-The `[GatherDir]` plugin is going to be in all `dist.ini` files because it plays a critical role in the distribution generation process.
+The `[GatherDir]` plugin is in all `dist.ini` files because it plays a critical role in the distribution generation process.

-When we issue the `dzil build` command, the job of the `[GatherDir]` plugin is to gather files from your work area and place them on the assembly line.
+When we issue the `dzil build` command, the `[GatherDir]` gathers the files from your work area and place them on the assembly line.
 It does a similar job when we issue the `dzil new` command except it adds files from a directory on your hard drive–usually wihtin your blueprint directory–and adds them to your work area.
 Before saving them there, though, `[GatherDir]` stores the files in your computer's memory in case they need more processing.

 The `Template` subclass tells `Dist::Zilla` to treat the collected file like templates and, if any variables are found inside of our files, to replace them